Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Abstract

 \section{Abstract}

 \bfseries \boldmath The use of copyrighted books for training AI models has led to numerous lawsuits from authors concerned about AI's ability to generate derivative content.
 Yet it's unclear whether these models can generate high quality literary text while emulating authors' styles/voices.
-To answer this we conducted a preregistered study comparing MFA-trained expert writers with three frontier AI models: ChatGPT, Claude, and Gemini in writing up to 450 word excerpts emulating 50 award-winning authors' (including Nobel laureates, Booker Prize winners, and young emerging National Book Award finalists) diverse styles.
-In blind pairwise evaluations by 159 representative expert (MFA candidates from top U.S. writing programs) and lay readers (recruited via Prolific), AI-generated text from in-context prompting was strongly disfavored by experts for both stylistic fidelity (odds ratio [OR]=0.16, $p<10^{-8}$) and writing quality (OR=0.13, $p<10^{-7}$) but showed mixed results with lay readers.
-However, fine-tuning ChatGPT on individual author's complete works completely reversed these findings: experts now favored AI-generated text for stylistic fidelity (OR=8.16, $p<10^{-13}$) and writing quality (OR=1.87, p=0.010), with lay readers showing similar shifts.
+To answer this we conducted a preregistered study comparing MFA-trained expert writers with three frontier AI models: ChatGPT, Claude, and Gemini in writing up to 450-word excerpts emulating 50 award-winning authors' (including Nobel laureates, Booker Prize winners, and young emerging National Book Award finalists) diverse styles.
+In blind pairwise evaluations by 28 MFA-trained readers (writers from top U.S. writing programs) and 516 college-educated general readers (recruited via Prolific), AI-generated text from in-context prompting was strongly disfavored by MFA-trained readers for both stylistic fidelity (odds ratio [OR]=0.16) and writing quality (OR=0.13), while college-educated general readers showed no significant preference on stylistic fidelity (OR=1.06) but favored AI-generated text for writing quality (OR=1.82).
+However, fine-tuning ChatGPT on individual author's complete works reversed these findings: MFA-trained readers now favored AI-generated text for stylistic fidelity (OR=8.16) and writing quality (OR=1.87), while college-educated general readers showed even stronger AI preference (stylistic fidelity OR=16.65; writing quality OR=5.42).
+Both reader groups preferred fine-tuned AI, but the writer-type $\times$ reader-type interaction remained significant after fine-tuning ($p=0.021$ for fidelity; $p<10^{-4}$ for quality), indicating that college-educated general readers favored AI-generated text by a wider margin than MFA-trained readers.
 These effects are robust under cluster-robust inference and generalize across authors and styles in author-level heterogeneity analyses.
 The fine-tuned outputs were rarely flagged as AI-generated (3\% rate versus 97\% for in-context prompting) by state-of-the-art AI detectors.
-Mediation analysis reveals this reversal occurs because fine-tuning eliminates detectable AI stylistic quirks (e.g., cliché density) that penalize in-context outputs, altering the relationship between AI detectability and reader preference.
-While we do not account for additional costs of human effort required to transform raw AI output into cohesive, publishable novel length prose, the median fine-tuning and inference cost of \$81 per author represents a dramatic 99.7\% reduction compared to typical professional writer compensation.
-Author-specific fine-tuning thus enables non-verbatim AI writing that readers prefer to expert human writing, thereby providing empirical evidence directly relevant to copyright's fourth fair-use factor, the ``effect upon the potential market or value" of the source works.
+Mediation analysis reveals this reversal occurs because fine-tuning eliminates detectable AI stylistic quirks (e.g., clich\'{e} density) that penalize in-context outputs, altering the relationship between AI detectability and reader preference.
+While we do not account for additional costs of human effort required to transform raw AI output into cohesive, publishable novel-length prose, the median fine-tuning and inference cost of \$81 per author represents a dramatic 99.7\% reduction compared to typical professional writer compensation.
+Author-specific fine-tuning thus enables non-verbatim AI writing that readers prefer to expert human writing, thereby providing empirical evidence directly relevant to copyright's fourth fair-use factor, the ``effect upon the potential market or value'' of the source works.